Teesside Beam Mill: History

 The merger of British Steel and Hoogovens to form Corus was completed by 1999, and in the first year of operation, the Teesside Cast Products (TCP) business lost money, so a restructuring programme was initiated, but this did not include the TBM, and management of the mill was aligned away from TCP under the Scunthorpe operations.
 By the early 2000s, the plant was taking semi-finished steel from either the Teesside or Scunthorpe Steelworks, heating it at a temperature of 1,300 °C, to make I-beams (girders) for the construction industry.
-Ingots ranging in weight from 5.6-21.3 tonne are brought to temperature and rolled in a primary mill, these are then sent to a roughing and finishing mill, before being hot sawn to the customers required length, and then coolled.
+Ingots ranging in weight from 5.6-21.3 tonne are brought to temperature and rolled in a primary mill, these are then sent to a roughing and finishing mill, before being hot sawn to the customers required length, and then cooled.
 Since the closure of the adjacent Teesside Steelworks at Redcar, the Scunthorpe plant some 120 km to the south has sent semi-finished steel to TBM via train, though some slab deliveries from Scunthorpe had started in the early 2000s.

 The plant produced 1,000,000 tonne of girders in 1960, 520,000 tonne in 1969 and 1977, 600,000 tonne in 1989, and 750,000 tonne in 2006.
 In 2023 the plant had around 400 people working there.
 A new reheat furnace was built at the plant between 1984 and 1985, costing £17 million, and the whole plant was modernised in the late 1980s at a cost of £69 million, and a new high technology mill was completed in the summer of 1991.
 The new process in the mill reduced lead-in time for the creation of new beams from 18 hours to three hours.